In the previous post, we talked about how to write a Bash script, and we saw how Bash scripting is incredible.

 The break Command

-command is used to exit from any loop, like the while and the until loops.
+You can use the break command to exit from any loop, like the while and the until loops.

 #!/bin/bash for number in 10 11 12 13 14 15; do if [ $number -eq 14 ]; then break fi echo "Number: $number" done